Seattle's Child

 Sockeye salmon are among the fish returning to spawn in Seattle area creeks this fall. iStock photo

-Join the Cedar River Salmon Journey and see spawning sockeye ā€“ bright red fish with green heads ā€“ at four sites along the Cedar River near Renton.
-There are no in person tours this year, but you can do a self-guided tour.
-Go to this website for tour details, and kids activities, and to request they send you a free pair of polarized glasses in the mail.
+Join the Cedar River Salmon Journey and see spawning sockeye – bright red fish with green heads – at four sites along the Cedar River near Renton.
+Self-guided tours are available and Seattle Aquarium’s Naturalists will be available for questions and short talks.
+Go to this website for tour details, and kids activities.

 See hundreds of returning chum and dozens of coho make their way into Piper’s Creek at Carkeek Park throughout November and December.
 This is the easiest place to see spawning salmon within city limits.

-Visit three sites ā€“ Codiga Park, Duwamish Gardens Park and North Wind’s Weir ā€“ on the Duwamish River to glimpse pinks, chinook, coho and chum migrate to upstream spawning beds.
+Visit three sites – Codiga Park, Duwamish Gardens Park and North Wind’s Weir – on the Duwamish River to glimpse pinks, chinook, coho and chum migrate to upstream spawning beds.
 For more information, check out the county’s SalmonSEEson page.
 Check out www.DuwamishAlive.org for information about the river, restoration efforts, and special events.

-Lake Sammamish State Park, Issaquah
+Boardwalk Views at Lake Sammamish State Park

 About the Author